raul23/automated-ebook-organization/README.rst

 Introduction
 ============
-In the `first part <https://github.com/raul23/ebooks-classification-part1>`_, multiple classifiers were tested on three datasets of ebook text of different size.
+In the `first part <https://github.com/raul23/experiment-ebooks-classification>`_, multiple classifiers were trained on three datasets of ebook text of different size.
 The classification task consisted in determining what topic each ebook belong to (e.g. algorithms, magnetism, statistics).

 The ``SGDClassifier`` was the model that gave the `best overall performance
-<https://github.com/raul23/ebooks-classification-part1#conclusion>`_ on the medium-size and large datasets.
-Thus
+<https://github.com/raul23/experiment-ebooks-classification#conclusion>`_ on the medium-size and
-``SGDClassifier`` will be the chosen model in this second part where it will be used to determine where to move a given ebook within the user's filesystem based on its topic.
+large datasets.
+Thus ``SGDClassifier`` will be the chosen model in this second part where it will be used to determine where to move a given ebook within the user's filesystem based on its topic.